zenml-io/zenml/docs/book/stacks-and-components/component-guide/annotators/argilla.md

 ### When would you want to use it?

-If you need to label data as part of your ML workflow, that is the point at which you could consider adding the optional annotator stack component as part of your ZenML stack.
+If you need to label textual data as part of your ML workflow, that is the point at which you could consider adding the Argilla annotator stack component as part of your ZenML stack.

 We currently support the use of annotation at the various stages described in